-Questions or concerns about asbestos at Carleton University should be directed to David Hunt, Manager of Operational Safety.
+Questions or concerns about asbestos at Carleton University should be directed to Zaneta Polis, Manager of Environmental Health and Safety Safety.

 A campus-wide asbestos survey has been performed by evaluation materials room-by-room and submitting samples of suspected materials for laboratory analysis.
 The sampling procedure is strictly enforced to prevent accidental release of asbestos fibers.
 Materials confirmed to be asbestos-containing are added to the Asbestos-Containing Materials Inventory along with:

 - the exact location of the material;